 What is the minimum passport validity to enter UK?

-Any traveler who is a national from outside the EEA or Switzerland, you must have a valid passport to enter the UK.
-On arrival in the UK, your passport will be checked to ensure that you are allowed to enter the country, where this should be valid for the entire duration of your planned stay.
+On arrival in the UK, your passport will be checked to ensure that you are allowed to enter the country.
+It must be valid for the entire duration of your planned stay; unlike some countries, the UK does not impose additional validity requirements beyond the intended period of stay.

 For example, for travel from the UK to India, a passport must be valid for a minimum of 180 days at the time of entry, while for travel from the UK to New Zealand, a passport should be valid for a minimum of one month from the date of exit.